 Lake Jandabup

 Lake Jandabup is an artificially watered wetland that supports the most diverse sedge and macrophyte vegetation communities in the Bassendean Dune wetlands (Judd and Horwitz, 2019).
-Lake Jandabup has a high conservation value as it is one of the few ‘eastern circular wetlands’ to not be permanently acidic.
-Low rainfall and groundwater abstraction impacts are thought to have caused an acidification event in 1998 and 1999 but restoration of water levels by artificial augmentation has returned the pH to normal levels (Judd and Horwitz, 2019).
-The waters usually have low levels of nutrients and clear waters that supports a diverse aquatic invertebrate community.
-The current trajectory of the macroinvertebrate community suggests the assemblage is transitioning towards a state that will be like the communities of Lake Mariginiup and Melaleuca Park 173.
-All these wetlands have waters with pH <7 suggesting acidification is having a significant influence on the composition of these communities.
+Lake Jandabup has a high conservation value as it is one of the few ‘eastern circular wetlands’ to be not permanently acidic.
+Low rainfall and groundwater abstraction impacts are thought to have caused an acidification event in 1998 and 1999; restoration of water levels by artificial augmentation has returned the pH to normal levels (Sommer and Horwitz 2009; Judd and Horwitz, 2019).
+The waters usually have low levels of nutrients and clear stained waters that support a diverse aquatic invertebrate community.
+The current trajectory of the macroinvertebrate community suggests the assemblage is transitioning towards a state that will be like the communities of Lake Mariginiup and Melaleuca Park 173, both also acidic although the latter has an acidity driven by dissolved organics which is different to the mineral processes at Mariginiup.
 The abundance of invertebrates and fringing vegetation habitats also allow the wetland to support high numbers of resident and visiting water birds (Bamford and Bamford, 2003).

 Hydrology